MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-service-servicing-information.md

   - M365-identity-device-management
 ---

-# Service information for Microsoft Intune service updates
+# Service information for Microsoft Intune release updates

 New feature releases for Intune typically have a six to eight week cadence, from planning to release.
 This cadence is called a sprint.
 Intune releases use a `YYMM` naming convention.
 For example, 2301 is the January 2023 release.